Timon-NEON/SpaceVision/README.md

 In the program, you can teleport to specific coordinates or choose an exoplanet from a list of available options.

+## Information about stars

+In the program, you can view information about any star.
+To do this, press Control to enter cursor movement mode, then click on the star you want to learn more about.

 ## Hotkeys
 - F2 - Hide the user interface;
 - F3 - Take a screenshot;